abruzzi/react-application-is-not-a-thing/readme.md

 );
 ```

 With these new changes, our code starts handling multiple things again.
-It’s essential always to stay alert for potential mixing of view and non-view code.
+It’s essential to stay alert for potential mixing of view and non-view code.
 If you find any unnecessary mixing, look for ways to split them.

+Note that it's not a set-in-stone rule.
+Keep things all together nice and tidy for small and cohesive components, so you don't have to look in multiple places to understand the overall behaviour.
+Generally, you should be aware to avoid the component file growing too big to comprehend.

 ### Extract a hook to the rescue